NZ Seed Savers

 Dry -

 Fill the jar with water and tip your seeds into a sieve, this will avoid them sticking to the jar.
 Fold a paper towel and place under the sieve to absorb any excess water then lay out on baking paper in a warm spot to dry (out of direct sunlight).
 As your seeds dry they will become beautiful and fluffy!
 Leave them for a few days before storing.
-As your seeds dry they will become beautiful and fluffy.
-Leave them for a few days before storing.

 This is my process for fermenting tomato seeds, there are variations of course :)